-BAS adds value to the insurers it does business with in a number of ways.
-The following three significant ways have been identified from an interview I had with Susan White, BAS Managing Director.
-Susan explained to me that value is added for insurers by BAS:
+BAS adds value to the insurers it does business with, in several ways.
+The following three significant ways have been identified from an interview I had with Susan White, BAS Managing Director (2023).
+Susan explained to me that value is added for insurers by BAS through the following three main ways:

-- Creating access to clients.
+- Creating access to BAS clients.

-- Providing information on clients.
+- Providing information on BAS clients.

-- Delivering an expert interface between clients and the insurers
+- Delivering an expert interface between BAS clients and such insurers.

-.
-Each of these three significant ways is further explained below.
+Each of these three main ways is further explained below.

-Creating access to clients
+Creating access to BAS clients

 Whilst BAS's primary role, as stated by the British Insurance Brokers' Association (2021), is to help consumers and businesses access suitable insurance, the corollary of this is that BAS provide insurers with access to BAS clients Without the provision of BAS access, insurers would have to invest in their own distribution network to reach these BAS clients.
-Of course, were it more effective and profitable for insurers to go direct to BAS clients (as does occur in some market segments) they would likely do so.
-The relevance of BAS is that it provides an 'on the ground' presence to access clients who are/become insurers' policyholders in a cost- effective way.
+Of course, was it more effective and profitable for insurers to go direct to BAS clients (as does occur in some market segments) they would most likely do so.
+The relevance of BAS is that it provides an 'on the ground' presence to access clients who are/cost-effectively become insurers' policyholders.

-Providing information on clients
+Providing information on BAS clients